snowyu/amforth/doc/source/TG/recipes/TI-Launchpad430.rst

 Playing with the Launchpad
 --------------------------

-The > sign denotes the command prompt.
-Do not enter it.

 The LEDs can be used as follows

 .. code-block:: forth

+   : red:init   1 34 bm-set ;
-   > : red:on     1 33 csetb ;
+   : red:on     1 33 bm-set ;
+   : red:off    1 33 bm-clear ;
-   > : green:on  64 33 csetb ;
+   : green:init 64 34 bm-set ;
-   > : red:off    1 33 cclrb ;
+   : green:on   64 33 bm-set ;
-   > : green:off 64 33 cclrb ;
+   : green:off  64 33 bm-clear ;

-The compiled version is *much* faster than the sequence "1 33 csetb 1 33 cclrb" (watch the red flashes).

 Example for (machine) code (instead of the forth code above)

 .. code-blocK:: forth

-   > code red:on  $D3D2 , $0021 , end-code
+   code red:on  $D3D2 , $0021 , end-code
-   > code red:off $C3D2 , $0021 , end-code
+   code red:off $C3D2 , $0021 , end-code

-There are many ways to wait, e.g. do other things while waiting.
-A simple approach is simply do nothing:
+There are many ways to wait, e.g. do other things while waiting (`PAUSE`).
+A simple approach is do nothing:

 .. code-blocK:: forth

-   > : ms 0 ?do 1ms loop ;
+   : ms 0 ?do 1ms loop ;

 Now let the red LED blink ONCE

 .. code-blocK:: forth

-   > : blink red:on 100 ms red:off 100 ms ;
+   : blink red:on 100 ms red:off 100 ms ;

 Test it!
 Now!
+The compiled version is *much* faster than the sequence "1 33 bm-set 1 33 bm-clear" (watch the red flashes).
 Next is to let it blink until a key is pressed

 .. code-blocK:: forth

-   > : blink-forever begin blink key? until key drop ;
+   : blink-forever begin blink key? until key drop ;

-Enjoy!